 …but take up others

 It’s also important to resume some amount of activity.
-With the advice of your pregnancy team or your doctor, you can start light activity such as pelvic floor exercises or daily walks.
-As long as these activities don’t risk any damage to your wound, they will help your lower abdominal and pelvic floor muscles recover from the pregnancy.
+With the advice of your pregnancy team or your doctor, you can start a light activity such as pelvic floor exercises or daily walks.
+As long as these activities don’t risk any damage to your wound, they will help your lower abdominal, and pelvic floor muscles recover from the pregnancy.